 Tips for choosing the best place to stay in Seoul

 If you are on a strict budget, then a love motel is fine for a few nights, but I would recommend looking at reviews on booking sites before making your reservation.
+Airbnb is another option for some cheaper alternatives.

-There are hotels and motels all over Seoul, so it is possible to arrive without making a reservation, yet it is highly recommended to reserve a spot especially if you are looking for a specific type of accommodation in Seoul.
+There are hotels and motels all over Seoul, so it is possible to arrive without making a reservation, yet it is highly recommended to reserve a spot, especially if you are looking for a specific type of accommodation in Seoul.
 This way you can also get the best deals and not waste time going from place to place.

-As I said at the beginning, where you base yourself in Seoul will depend on your travel style, how long you have, if you plan on visiting another city, if you are traveling with your family and what you want to see and do.
+Where you base yourself in Seoul will depend on your travel style, how long you have, if you plan on visiting another city, if you are traveling with your family and what you want to see and do.

 Base yourself in the neighbourhood or district where you think you will be spending most of your time.
 The subway system is wonderful and can get you almost anywhere, but travel times can be long if you’re traveling from one end of the city to the other.